 I have – from time to time – been known to have a good idea.
 It’s comparatively rare, and I’m not entirely convinced that I can tell the difference between a good and a bad idea.
 I therefore approached a fairly bland-looking building on a hill in the outskirts of Folkestone one Saturday night with a certain degree of trepidation.

-But I’m getting ahead of myself.
-Let me go back a few steps.
-We have a series of hospices in East Kent called the Pilgrims Hospices, and they’re wonderful buildings, if you can work with me on that; they are light and airy, compassionate and caring, and emotionally focused and powerful.
+We have a series of hospices in East Kent called the Pilgrims Hospices, and they’re wonderful, if you can work with me on that; they are light and airy, compassionate and caring, and emotionally focused and powerful.
 A friend of mine, many years ago, spent her final days in there, and she was cared for with exquisite dignity, as has everyone I know who had ever been in there.

-It costs a lot for them to offer the free care they give, of course, and they quite rightly have a dedicated fundraising team to bring in cash to pay for their services.
-I don’t begrudge this in the slightest; any additional income they generate makes someone’s stay more comfortable, and I definitely have no issues with that.
+It costs a lot for them to offer the free care they give, of course, and they have a dedicated fundraising team to bring in cash that pays for their services.

 Firewalking is literally what it says on the tin; it’s the act of walking barefoot over a bed of hot embers or stones – in our case, the hot embers of wood.